 Having exchanged greetings, he told us about the program he had chalked out for us.
 Today we would enjoy ourselves staying at a resort in Murti and the next day we would take a sightseeing tour to Samsing, Suntalekhola and Rocky Island

 .
 Having heard next day's program, I couldn’t restrain myself from declaring, "Guys... you all proceed and enjoy, I would rather stay back at the Murti resort”.

 - "And why is it so dear?" ...
 Asked the man named Ranjit very politely and humbly.

 - "Actually he had been there twice before"...
 Answered one of my friends.

 - "That’s great my dear but for my sake please, will you mind coming with us tomorrow?"

 The way he asked I had no choice but to accept his proposal.
 After reaching our resort we enjoyed together sitting on the bank of Murti River.
 This is one place I will never get tired of even if I continue to visit every year.
 This is the only reason I am here with my friends.

 Next day after having breakfast our journey started.
-We were a bit surprised to see that Ranjit wore a ‘Gamchha’ (basically a bathing towel commonly used in eastern India including UP and Bihar) on his head in turban style.
+We were a bit surprised to see that Ranjit wore a ‘Gamchha’ on his head in turban style (Gamcha is basically a bathing towel commonly used in eastern India including UP and Bihar).
 Noticing our surprised face he asked us humbly to carry ours too.